lsst/rtn-019/index.rst

 The services exercised heavily are:

 - The notebook aspect (https://github.com/lsst-sqre/nublado2)
-- The portal aspect and the related Firefly JupyterLab plugin
+- The portal aspect (without interface to local RSP API services) and the related Firefly JupyterLab plugin
-- The umbrella app/landing page (https://github.com/lsst-sqre/squareone)
+- The umbrella app/landing page (https://github.com/lsst-sqre/charts/tree/master/charts/squareone)
-- Infrastructure services underpinning the platform, such as (but not limited to):
+- The SQuaRE infrastructure service layer underpinning the platform, such as (but not limited to):
     - deployment configuration (https://github.com/lsst-sqre/phalanx)
     - authentication and authorisation (https://github.com/lsst-sqre/gafaelfawr)
     - certificate management